 Figure 3 Percentage of faecal pyruvate kinase isoenzyme type M2-positive volunteers by age group (from Tonus et al).

-Measurements of faecal pyruvate kinase isoenzyme type M2 in stool samples of healthy individuals
+Table 8 Measurements of faecal pyruvate kinase isoenzyme type M2 in stool samples of healthy individuals.

 IBD may also be a cause of increased faecal M2-PK levels and hence detection of previously undiagnosed patients by faecal M2-PK is another advantage of the test, whereas those patients with known IBD are subject to their own endoscopic monitoring program and are not categorized as suitable for inclusion in a non-invasive CRC screening program.